Coldparasite/Thaetis/Players/Party.md

 4: Gauntlets of Orgre power : Strength score becomes 19
 4: Wand of Magic missle : It casts magic missle
 5: Immovable Rod : A rod thats immovable
+5: Robe of Eyes : You see everything within 120 ft of you
 6: Medallion of Thoughts: Lets you cast Detect Thoughts 3 times per day
+6: Ioun Stone of Historical knowledge : Grants Proficiency in History
+8: Wand of Fireballs: Lets you cast fireball